KxSystems/solace/examples/README.md

 - -vpn - VPN name
 - -user - username
 - -pass - password
-- -destname - (optional) name of the endpoint queue to be used
+- -dest - (optional) name of the endpoint queue to be used